Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/has-lpaq-journey.md

 ## Site access

-- radio `/inspector-access-appeal-site/` Might the inspector need access to the appellant’s land or property?
+- radio `/inspector-access-appeal-site/` Will the inspector need access to the appellant’s land or property?
-- radio `/inspector-enter-neighbour-site/` Might the inspector need to enter a neighbour’s land or property?
+- radio `/inspector-enter-neighbour-site/` Will the inspector need to enter a neighbour’s land or property?
 - list-add-more `/neighbour-address/` Do you want to add another neighbour to be visited?

 ```js